MakeSchool-Tutorials/Makestagram-Swift/P17-Implmenting-Like-UI/content.md

 In this step we will once again make use of the _Bond_ framework - this time we will use it to update the UI whenever a user likes a post.
 We have already defined the `likes` stored within each `Post` as an `Observable` property.
 As you might remember from the implementation of the lazy image loading, having an `Observable` property allows us to listen for changes by using a _binding_.

+We will also improve our binding code for the post image in this section.
+You might have noticed a subtle bug when scrolling through the timeline really fast: sometimes an image will show up in the incorrect place.
+This happens when a table view cell has a binding to multiple posts.
+In order to avoid this issue we should free our old bindings whenever we bind to a new post.

+For this we will need to use the `DisposableType` that is provided by the Bond framework.
+Whenever we create a binding an instance of `DispostableType` is created.
+Later we can use that instance to destroy the created binding.
+The first step for implementing this is adding to instance variable to the `PostTableViewCell` that will store the `DisposableTypes`:

+> [action]
+>
+> Add the following two instance variables to the `PostTableViewCell`:
+>
+    var postDisposable: DisposableType?
+    var likeDisposable: DisposableType?

+In a second we'll add code that uses these disposables to free up old bindings and avoid the image flicker issue!

 #Adding a Binding for Likes

 Before we start coding, I want to remind you what our first binding looked like.
 It was a binding between the `image` property of a `Post` and the`image` property of a `postImageView` in the `PostTableViewCell`: